 Make sure your electrical system is up to par.

 Inspect the ignition and look for any warning lights that can signal problems.
 Check high/low-beam headlights and brake lights to ensure the bulbs haven’t burnt out.

 If you’re riding a four-stroke and didn’t do it last spring, change the oil and filter.

-If you’re not sure which AMSOIL synthetic snowmobile oil is right for you, check out these handy guidelines.
+If you’re not sure which AMSOIL synthetic snowmobile oil is right for you, check out our handy Snowmobile Product Guide.

-Be sure everything is good to go with your hauler.
-Before you load up be sure to inspect tires, bearings, hitch, safety chains, axle, springs, bed, cover, lights and electrical components.
+Before you load up, inspect the tires, bearings, hitch, safety chains, axle, springs, bed, cover, lights and electrical components.

 Prepare for emergencies